CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 As presented above, a strike that fails is defeated if its body attribute is “–” **or** if it has a body attribute and fails a body check.
 To make such a body check, the **defender** makes a roll (2D6); if this value is greater than the strike’s _body attribute_, the strike is defeated.

 {: .note }
 > **Example:** _Landroval_ has a prowess of 12 and a body of 6.
 He normally has two strikes when he attacks.
 If one of his strikes against a character fails, the defender makes a body check.
 If the resulting roll is greater than 6, that strike is defeated.
-However, both of _Landroval
-> s_ strikes must be defeated in order for him to be eliminated—this would require at least two body check rolls greater than 6.
+However, both of _Landroval's_ strikes must be defeated in order for him to be eliminated—this would require at least two body check rolls greater than 6.

 #### "Detainment" Attacks